Hilton Valentine: The Animals

+Reunions

+In 1977, Valentine rejoined the group and recorded a reunion album called Before We Were So Rudely Interrupted.

+Along with Eric Burdon, Chas Chandler, Alan Price and John Steel, Valentine was inducted into the Rock and Roll Hall of Fame in 1994.
+Along with the other Animals, Hilton was inducted into Hollywood's Rock Walk of Fame in May 2001.

 Later career

 After he left The Animals, Valentine moved to California and in 1969 recorded a solo album entitled All In Your Head, which was not successful.The album was produced and arranged by later Animals member Vic Briggs.
-Valentine then returned to the UK, and over the years joined several Animals reunions.
+Not long after the album was fully complete and released, Valentine then returned to the UK.

-Along with Eric Burdon, Chas Chandler, Alan Price and John Steel, Valentine was inducted into the Rock and Roll Hall of Fame in 1994.
-Along with the other Animals, Hilton was inducted into Hollywood's Rock Walk of Fame in May 2001.
 He released a new album, It's Folk 'n' Skiffle, Mate! in 2004.

 From that release until October 2009 he played throughout New England, New York and South Carolina, with his Skiffledog solo project.
 As well, from February 2007 to November 2008 Valentine toured with Eric Burdon.
 In 2011, Valentine released a new album titled Skiffledog on Coburg Street and a Christmas album with Big Boy Pete Miller (ex-Peter Jay and the Jaywalkers) titled Merry Skifflemas!.

 Valentine's last recording was "River Tyne", a 2019 video that celebrated the river close to his boyhood home.

-Personal life and death

-In his later years, Valentine and his wife Germaine lived in Connecticut.
+Death

-Valentine died on 29 January 2021 at the age of 77; no cause or place of death was given.
-He is survived by his wife and daughter Samantha.
+Valentine died on 29 January 2021 at the age of 77.